Yelp/elastalert/docs/source/ruletypes.rst

     hour6: 1050 events (ref: 0, cur: 2050)- No alert because threshold_ref not met
     hour7: 1075 events (ref: 1000, cur: 2125) Alert because threshold_ref and spike_height met

-    " Alert if at least 100 events occur within two hours and less than a fifth of that number occured in the previous two hours. "
+    " Alert if at least 100 events occur within two hours and less than a fifth of that number occurred in the previous two hours. "
     timeframe: hours: 2
     spike_height: 5
     threshold_cur: 100